NuLeaf Naturals Review

 First, products are labeled with a concentration.
 This number is the amount of CBD in the bottle, usually noted in milligrams.

 Second, products are labeled with a serving size.
-A brand will tell you the milligrams of CBD in a serving size, or you will have to do some math to get the milligrams in a single serving knowing the total servings in the bottle.
+A brand will tell you the milligrams of CBD in a serving size, or you will have to do some math to get the milligrams in a single serving using the total servings in the bottle.
 Some brands give you an exact break down of mg of CBD in portions of their dropper.
 Rosebud CBD (a staff favorite) comes with handy serving cards in each order.

 A popular online post suggests you find your dose of CBD by taking “1–6MG of CBD for every 10 pounds of body weight based on the individual’s level of pain.”

 Think about caffeine for a minute.
 There are people who drink a cup of coffee and bounce off the wall immediately.
-Others have a cup and seem steady as a pole, yet lay awake all night as their bodies slowly process the upper.
+Others have a cup and seem steady as a pole, yet lay awake all night as their bodies slowly process the coffee.
 Everyone’s metabolism is different.
 This holds true for CBD.
 If you’re taking a CBD product, you’re at the mercy of your body.
 You may feel a dose right away or it may take a couple hours.
 Give it time.
 Don’t take something, feel nothing, then take a bunch more.
 That’s not smart.

 For some context, I’m a bigger guy (215 lbs (+/- 5 lbs depending on lunch) and my metabolism is slow.
 It takes a while for me to feel a dose of CBD.
 Maybe 1-2 hours for optimal effect with an oil.
 This is even longer if I were to eat a gummy.
 A dose around 10-20mg will ease my nerves.
 I feel a 35mg dose.
 Higher than that and I’m tired.

 Consumer advocates suggest buying from brands in states where marijuana is more broadly legal because those states have personnel and procedures in place to better track the industry.

 Again, these are not FDA-approved medicines or dietary supplements.
 In some instances, you’re relying on word of mouth and posted test results on brand sites.
-We’ve heard of state labs that have trouble keeping up with the industry and outsource testing.
+We’ve heard of state labs that have trouble keeping up with demand and outsource testing.
 We’ve heard that various labs can test samples differently and all be, in some ways, right.
-This is not a well-defined space.
-So, do research.
-If you’re trying to find a dose of CBD to make you relax or go to sleep, trial and error may be the correct course.
-If you’re interested in treating a serious medical condition with an alternative therapy, please seek out professional medical advice.
-The information here is intended to help steer you in a safe direction.
-We exist to provide a measured, accessible resource.
-The information above is not medical advice.
+The space is outgrowing established quality control practices.